 - Overnight at the campsite in Dawki.

 - After breakfast, the rest of the day is for adventure activities.

-- The group will head off for adventure activities including cliff jumping, kayaking, snorkeling, and more.
+- The group will head off for adventure activities including cliff jumping, boating, snorkelling, and more.
 Except for these three activities, anything else would be at a personal expense.